dewaleofficial/Abdul-Fattah99/README.md

-### I am an Android developer with a passion for building software solutions that run on Android devices.
+### I am an Android developer/Data Analyst with a passion for AI.

 - 🔭 I’m currently working on a digital currency platform for online payment and transactions
 - 🌱 I’m currently learning how to build to scale